FrankCJ0910/Experiment_2/README.md

 ```

 Lasltly for problem 1, it asks us to save the normalized array into X_normalized.npy which the .save() function does for the program

+Problem 2
+  This problem tasks us to create a 10x10 array with the squared values of 1 to 100, then find all of the values that are divisible by 3 and store it in an array